AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-22-react-iframes-back-navigation-bug.md

 I hope you learned something new—I sure did when I first encountered this bug!
 It's a good reminder that the `key` prop isn't just useful inside loops, like when you're mapping an array to elements.
 Sometimes, you also need to give an element a key to forcibly remount it.

-{% include unsplashAttribution.md name: "Jan Huber", username: "jan_huber", photo_id: "4MDXq_aqHY4" %}
+{% include unsplashAttribution.md name: "Jan Huber", username: "jan_huber", photoId: "4MDXq_aqHY4" %}